my-realm/depth-first/future-soldier-program.md

 >Do you implicitly trust somebody as an authority figure, as a person for whom you would do anything, simply because you wouldn't want to upset them, or just because you want to, or need to, gain their approval and admiration?

 You most probably do, whether you know it or not.
-Try to visualize who that person is.
+But do try to visualize who that person is, or could be.

 Is it somebody who is or was a care giver to you?
 Perhaps a spiritual guide, or a teacher, or a community leader of some sort?
 Maybe a familial or a parental figure, somebody you look up to, and want to be someday?
 Or somebody you are afraid of?
 Or perhaps, somebody who gave you a shot at life and at making something worthwhile of yourself; someone who took you in, protected you and stood by your side, when simply no other person could, or would, lend you a helping hand or even bother to notice you.